Kuldeep3330/2025_DSA/README.md

 6. 452.
 Minimum Number of Arrows to Burst Balloons
 7. 1094.
 Car Pooling ( prefix sum problem)
 8. 56.
 Merge Intervals
-9. check if Grid can be cut into sections
+9. 3394.
+Check if Grid can be Cut into Sections
 10. count days without meetings
 11. Data stream as disjoint intervals
 12. Divide intervals into minimum number of Groups